 Address: 1001 Rose Bowl Dr., Pasadena, CA 91103

 Visit the Rose Bowl stadium on the second Sunday of the month for the Rose Bowl Flea Market.
-This large, famous outdoor market has something for everyone because there are over 2,500 vendors every month.
+This large, famous outdoor market offers something for everyone with its 2,500 vendors who showcase wares every month.
 Kids 12 and under enter the flea market for free.
 It’s one of the things to do in Los Angeles with kids who like vintage shopping or hunting for cool finds.

-Pro tip: Come early for a special admission at 7 a.m. for an additional cost, but keep in mind that all vendors may not be in place until 9 a.m.
+Pro tip: Arrive early for a special admission at 7 a.m. for an additional cost, but keep in mind that all vendors may not be in place until 9 a.m.

 27. Travel Town Museum